Learn to Scull

 • Takes a boat out properly

-• remove foamies
+• Removes foamies

-• check for damage, close hatches
+• Checks for damage, close hatches

-• adjusts foot stretchers (generally, as far back as possible without bumping)
+• Adjusts foot stretchers (generally, as far back as possible without bumping)

 • Enters boat properly

-• control blades with one hand
+• Controls blades with one hand

-• Adjust foot stretchers if needed
+• Adjusts foot stretchers if needed

 • Brings boat up properly